 - Tap on the Install Ubuntu button for the installation to commence.
 NOTE: You can try to install Ubuntu without making changes to your computer.
 But since your goal is to install Ubuntu, select “Install Ubuntu” and continue

-- Next, specify your keyboard layout, although the installation of Ubuntu picks US English Keyboard layout by default. could be the best place and time to make changes
+- Next, specify your keyboard layout, although the installation of Ubuntu picks US English Keyboard layout feature by default. could be the best place and time to make changes

 - Hit Continue